nrkn/hrm-parser/readme.md

 > Human Resource Machine is a puzzle game.
 In each level, your boss gives you a job.
 Automate it by programming your little office worker!
 If you succeed, you'll be promoted up to the next level for another year of work in the vast office building.
 Congratulations!

-Note that it throws away source comments, comments and labels - if you need these I recommend using [hrm-grammar] instead, it is a proper expression grammar and will produce an AST
+Note that it throws away source comments, comments and labels - if you need these I recommend using [hrm-grammar](https://github.com/sixlettervariables/hrm-grammar) instead, it uses a proper expression grammar and will produce an AST

 ### NPM